 Cyberbullying Tactics, Methods & General Cyber Abuse Behaviors

-Cyberbullying is one typology included in the concept of iPredator, which is a theoretical construct developed by New York State licensed psychologist, Dr. Michael Nuccitelli.
+Cyberbullying tactics are Information and Communications Technology (ICT) methods used to harm, tease and disparage children by other children.
+Cyberbullying is one typology included in the concept of iPredator, which is a theoretical construct developed by this writer, New York State licensed psychologist and certified forensic consultant, Michael Nuccitelli, Psy.D.
 As Information and Communications Technology (ICT) becomes widespread; cyberbullying prevention, education and protection are areas requiring immediate attention.
 The Information Age has many benefits to humanity, but it is vital to identify and prevent the malevolent and nefarious elements that exist in cyberspace.

 Bullying, or classic bullying, is a term used to define recurrent and sustained verbal and/or physical attacks by one or more children towards another child who is unable or unwilling to deescalate the engagement.
 It may involve verbal harassment, physical assault, coercion, intimidation, humiliation and taunting.
 Bullying is comprised of a combination of four basic types of abuse: social, emotional, verbal and physical.
 Despite variants in definition, bullying always involves abuse with the use of harassment, force or coercion to affect a targeted child.
 Classic bullying requires face-to-face interactions within the repertoire of behaviors.